 Incoming students may also be identified as at-risk for failure and consequently enrolled at Bishop Dwenger under the stipulations of the academic support program.
-All transfer students are considered as on probation and are expected to maintain satisfactory grades, as well as adhere to the policies and rules.
+Transfer students may be accepted on probation based on prior grades and records, and are expected to maintain satisfactory grades, as well as adhere to the policies and rules.
 Failure to comply may result in withdrawal.